ZeroGravitasIndeed/zg_swtor_tools/README.md

 Merges "duplicate" vertices (applies a "Merge By Distance" with a tolerance of 0.000001 m.), which usually solves many issues when fusing body parts or applying Subdivision or Multiresolution Modifiers.
 * Requires a selection of one or several game objects.
 * When selecting multiple objects, the tool acts on each of them separately so as not to merge vertices of different objects by accident.

+### Quickscaler.
+Scales all selected objects up or down by a factor, preserving their relative distances if their origins don't match.
+The idea behind the tool is to be able to quickly upscale all objects of a character or a scene to real life-like sizes (1 Blender unit = 1 m. or equivalent), as Blender requires such sizes to successfully calculate things like automatic weightmaps, physics, etc. Cameras, lights and armatures are correctly scaled, and it acts only on non-parented and parent objects, to avoid double-scaling children objects.

+Any number between 1 and 100 can be manually entered.
+Recommended factors are:
+* 10, for simplicity.
+It results in rather superheroically-sized characters.
+* Around 7-8 for more realistic human heights.

+## SWTOR Misc.
+Tools:
+For now these are simply a few already existing Blender tools that are a little too buried inside their panels and would be nice to have more at hand.

+### Simplify.
+Usually in the Properties Editor > Render Properties >Simplify section, it lets us temporarily switch a few common and somewhat costly options, such as Subdivision Modifiers' levels, number of particles, etc., to lower values, at the scene level.
+For example, we can disable subdivision while animating a character, which will make its meshes react to our posing far faster.

+### Pose Position / Rest Position
+It shows the Pose Position and Rest Position buttons that appear at the Properties Editor > Object Properties, Skeleton section when a skeleton is selected, letting us quickly alternate between those two states.
+It only acts on the Active armature (the Active Object that happens to be an armature at the moment) instead of all selected armatures.
+Having it act on all of them is in the works.